As a bank, FMO strives to achieve strong financial returns – but as employees, we are just as driven about our achievements reaching beyond profit.

 FMO offers its employees the option to travel to work by public transport and/or through a tax-free purchase of a bicycle.

-FMO’s office building is A-label certified for energy efficiency on a scale of A (most efficient) to G (least efficient) – and our lease agreement incorporates continual investment to maintaining this certification.
+FMO’s office building is A-lable certified for energy efficiency on a scale of A (most efficient) to G (least efficient).
+Our lease agreement furthermore incorporates continual investment to maintaining this certification.

 FMO encourages the use of paperless communication as much as possible.
 For example, our annual audits with KPMG are electronic based, and we are completing the incorporation of digitalized signatures and invoices.